 • Governmental organizations include the City of Richmond as well as Ray County, all with offices in our city and with services centralized there.
 Many other public services are also Richmond employers.

 • Entrepreneurs welcome!
 There is a place in Richmond to work or to start your business!
-We have buildings, land for development, internet services, good highways, possible tax incentives, and helpful, welcoming hands.
+We have buildings, land for development, internet services, upgraded infrastructure and possible tax incentives.
 Retail, services, professional, and manufacturing are all needed and welcome!

 Why not “MAKE IT RICHMOND?”